Precious Gems

 Any naturally occurring red corundum is called a ruby.
 What is called a red sapphire is a colorless corundum (leucosapphire) infused with beryllium, turning red under intense heat and pressure.

-Color Is The Most Important Quality Factor For Emeralds according to GIA
+Emerald Color Is The Most Important Factor

 Beryl crystals formed in hydrothermal veins from mineral solutions contaminated with impurities responsible for various beryl colors.
 Beryl is a cyclosilicate with the chemical composition Be3Al2 (SiO3)6.